Want your coffee actually to taste strong, not just hot and dark?

 As you can see from the photo above, the medium roast is lighter, but the stronger taste is very much there.

-2. Add more coffee ground per cup
+2. Add more coffee grounds per cup

 Using more coffee in your brew results in a stronger-tasting cup of coffee.
 The more coffee beans you use, the more powerful your coffee will taste.

 By adding more coffee, you can easily taste the difference and adjust the amount of ground coffee per serving as you go.
-Have a look below for the amounts I recommend per cup of coffee:

 Coffee BrewerStandard DoseStronger Dose